 I had an action packed January full of gigs that concluded yesterday (Sunday) with the 5th of 5 straight gigs in a row.
-Now, if you’re a Rock Star doing a 90 minute concert or an original, regional band pulling a 45 minute set, chances are you may stop playing before the pain sets in.
+Now, maybe you’re a Rock Star doing a 90 minute concert.
+Or, an original, regional band pulling a 45 minute set.
+Regardless, chances are you may not be able to stop playing before the pain sets in.
+This is why I decided to do an article on compression therapy for guitarists.

 If you’re like me pulling 3-4 hour cover gigs, 200+ days per year, plus practice, teaching and technique maintenance, well… it hurts!
 Here is a quick video I made yesterday at a gig in Sanford, Florida using my new WristGrips compression wraps for musicians: